tvtaerum/embedding_derived_heatmaps/README.md

 </p>
 Typically, the situation for loss is reported every five iterations.
 As illustrated in the area in the red blocked area, when the program appears to be drifting into mode collapse, losses are reported on every iteration.
 In the blue blocked area, we can see the generative loss beginning to incease beyond reasonable limits.
 In the green blocked area, we see the tendency for when the discriminator or generator losses move beyond reasonable limits, the gans losses move out of range.
 And finally, in the brown blocked area, we see a counter of the number of times weights have been saved to be used later in recovery.

-### 2.  is there a way to restart a cGAN which has not completed convergence:
+### 2. can we create images which point out the differences between typical female and male faces:
 There is nothing quite as problematic as running a program and six days later the process is interrupted when it appears to be 90% complete.
 Like many others, I have run streams for over 21 days using my GPU before something goes wrong and I am unable to restart the process.
 Progress is measured in "epochs".
 There is no guarantee but with a bit of good fortune and cGAN steams which are properly set up, every epoch brings an improvement in clarity.
 The images which follow illustrate observed improvements over epochs.
 <p align="center">
 <img src="/images/improvedImagesOverEpochs.png" width="650" height="500">